 Balance Payment: Balance payment is due 90 days before your departure.
 Depending on the number of applicants, we may set an early payment date.
 Credit card payment attracts an additional fee.

 - Ninety days prior departure: Administrative fee US$ 150 per person.

 - Sixty-Eighty-nine day's prior departure: US$ 250 or 25% of the land cost whichever is higher.

 - Forty-five days to Fifty-nine days before departure: US$ 450 or 50% of the land cost whichever is higher.

 - Thirty days to Forty-four days before departure: US$ 600 or 75% of the land cost whichever is higher.

 - Less than Thirty days: 100%.

 Although we will do our very best to adhere to the itinerary schedule as listed; it is subject to change for numerous reasons beyond our control.

-You can obtain Nepal visa beforehand from any Nepali embassies or consulates abroad or wait until you arrive at Kathmandu airport or any other port of entry to Nepal.
-You will need to complete visa application form and attach a passport size photograph.
+You can obtain a Nepal visa beforehand from any Nepali embassies or consulates abroad.
+Or you can wait until you arrive at Kathmandu airport or any other port of entry to Nepal.
+You will need to complete a visa application form and attach a passport size photograph.
 Visa fee costs US$ 25 for 15 days and $45 for 30 days multiple entries.